 There are no Missalettes nor Sambuhay for weekday masses except for Simbang Gabi masses and other special feasts.
 Beginners may purchase a Daily Roman Missal or Pandasal from St. Paul’s bookstore or use iMissal app to create their own weekday missalettes for guidance by inserting the readings and psalms in this Order of Mass Leaflet.
-When serving as lector, Scriptures should be read directly from the Daily Roman Missal/Lectionary, not from the Sambuhay or any other piece of paper.
+Take note, Sambuhay is to be used by LECOMS as a guide for the Order of Mass for the day but actual readings should be read directly from the Lectionary.
+SSAP Guide Book provides complete prayers with special instructions and guidelines for the order of mass.

 Refrain from carrying your notes, missalette or Sambuhay to the ambo, insert them in a binder or diary.

-Entrance and Communion Antiphons, found in the Sunday mass Sambuhay or missalettes, are the same antiphon used for daily masses during Ordinary Times.
-Daily Entrance and Communion Antiphons for Advent and Lent Season or other special occasions are found in the Daily Roman Missal, Pandasal or iMissal app since Sambuhays or missalettes are only available for Sunday masses and Simbang Gabi masses.
+Entrance and Communion Antiphons, found in the Sunday Sambuhay or missalette, are the same antiphons used for daily masses during Ordinary Times.
+Daily Entrance and Communion Antiphons for Advent and Lent Season or other special occasions can be found in the Daily Roman Missal, Pandasal or iMissal app since Sambuhays or missalettes are only available for Sunday masses and Simbang Gabi masses.

 Scroll down for website links to the daily readings/psalms and helpful tips.

-WE, the members of the LeCom Minsitry, were chosen to proclaim the Word of God.
+WE, the members of the LeCom Ministry, were chosen to proclaim the Word of God.